Accumulator Pressure Sensor Stuck (C14D5)

 HINT:

-A float is located inside the brake master cylinder reservoir assembly (brake booster with master cylinder assembly).
-Its position changes according to the level of brake fluid.
+float is located inside the brake master cylinder reservoir assembly

 Standard Resistance: